Pick the seasonal chart(s) you want to see.

 This is my homemade mount for my binoculars.
 The base is a Meade (TM) LX200 field tripod.
 The binos are Celestron (TM) 25x100 Skymasters.

-This picture shows how the light is focused to a common point.
+The picture above shows how the light is focused to a common point.
 It is also an example of a noncoherent multi-mirrored telescope.
 The combination of several mirrors to be used together to form one image (not an easy task!).
-Would the seperate mirrors determine the resolution of the image; or would the ultimate dimensions determine the resolution?
-Oh, and it kind of matches my shirt!

 Current projects: